Azure/fta-appmigration/README.md

 # FastTrack for Azure - App Migration

 Advice, links, checklists, task lists and other resources for engineers working on Application Migration projects in Azure.

+> ℹ Note that these docs are technical, intended to be read by engineers who are experienced in App migration, and who are overseeing the technical tasks of a migration project.
+These docs are not exhaustive and may not include information that is important to other project stakeholders.

 ## About FastTrack for Azure